 The Moravian College ROTC program is part of the Steel Battalion at Lehigh University.
 Lehigh University is the host school for the military science instruction portion of the experience, as well as other related functions of the program.
 Moravian College shares in this partnership with nine other schools in the greater Lehigh Valley.

 ROTC students engage in classroom experiences that foster leadership qualities, teamwork, critical thinking, and self discipline.
 Hands-on opportunities like physical training, leadership labs, and field training complement the special academic experience.
 Over time, ROTC helps to instill a sense of character, courage, and patriotism in those that commit to the program.
 At completion, students are prepared for service in the US Army, as well as leadership roles outside of the military.

 Army ROTC provides scholarship opportunities to deserving students who show a commitment to the US Army.
-Scholarships can range from 2-4 years of coverage, and recipients can be covered for full tuition and fees during their time at Moravian College.
+Scholarships can range from 2-4 years of coverage, and recipients can be covered for full tuition and fees during their time at Moravian.
+Moravian College is committed to offering full room and board scholarships for ROTC scholarship recipients.
 For more information on scholarship types and coverage, please click here for more details.

 To initiate the enrollment process into the Moravian College ROTC program, please contact:

 Steel Battalion ROTC Coordinator